Tyrese Gibson: 2000–2001: 2000 Watts

 On May 22, 2001, Gibson released his second studio album 2000 Watts.
 The first single off the album was "I Like Them Girls", which reached No. 15 on the Billboard Hot R&B/Hip-Hop Songs chart.
 The album went on to be certified Gold, selling over 500,000 copies.
 The third single off the album, "Just a Baby Boy", with Snoop Dogg and Mr. Tan, was featured on the soundtrack to the film Baby Boy, Gibson's first major acting role.

 2002–2004: I Wanna Go There

-After RCA Records was disbanded, Gibson went on to sign to J Records.
-There he released his third studio album I Wanna Go There on December 10, 2002.
+After RCA Records was disbanded, Gibson went on to sign to J Records, where he released his third studio album I Wanna Go There on December 10, 2002.
 His first single from the album and arguably his most successful single to date "How You Gonna Act Like That" debuted on the Hot R&B/Hip-Hop Songs chart at No. 7.